illuin-tech/data-pipeline/doc/initializers.md

 ```

 Currently, an `Indexer` can only return `Indexable` objects, i.e. with a declared `uid()` method.

-By default, the indexing strategy is `SingleIndexer.auto()` which will attempt to index the payload as a whole.
+The `Pipeline` will consider the indexable's `uid` and only index a given value once.

-This will only work if the payload i
+If no `Indexer` is specified, the default indexing strategy is `SingleIndexer.auto()` which will attempt to index the payload as a whole (as a result, the payload is expected to be `Indexable`).

 ## Definition